GabeScott/standard-works-vault/General Conference/1978 April - In the Time of Old Age.md

 Now there are those who would say that this crisis in the lives of my friends was inevitable.
 This, of course, is true.
 Aging is a natural process.

-President N. Eldon Tanner has counseled: “People of all ages must realize that one day they could be old ... —a time for which we should all prepare.” (“Preparing for Old Age,” Ensign, Dec.
+President N. Eldon Tanner has counseled: “People of all ages must realize that one day they could be old … —a time for which we should all prepare.” (“Preparing for Old Age,” *Ensign,* Dec.
 1976, p.
 4.)

 Many different circumstances and factors affect the quality of a person’s life in the later years.
 But there is a corollary between preparing for old age and enjoying it when it comes.
-We are told in the Doctrine and Covenants: “If ye are prepared ye shall not fear.”
-(D&C 38:30.)
+We are told in the Doctrine and Covenants: “If ye are prepared ye shall not fear.” ([[D&C 38.30|D&C 38:30]].)

 May I suggest a few preparations?